Attention-guided Temporally Coherent Video Object Matting: Our method

-where $f=t-1 \text{or} t+1$, and $\theta$ is set to be $0.3$.
+\textbf{Target affinity term.} While the attention mechanism works well in many cases, Yu \etal~\cite{yu2020context} demonstrates that providing direct supervision for the attention weights can further boost the performance.
+Inspired by this work, we thus design the target affinity term $L_{af}$.
+For a pixel $i \in \text{UR}$ at $\mathbf{I}^t$, the target probability of having a large attention weight between $i$ and a pixel $j \in \mathbb{W}$ inside its local patch at a neighboring frame $f$ can be formulated as: where $f=t-1$ or $t+1$, and $\theta$ is set to be $0.3$.
 In addition, we follow the label smoothing technique~\cite{szegedy2016rethinking} to avoid over-confident decision by introducing the parameter $s=0.2$.
 The target probability is computed according to the ground-truth alpha mattes.
 The goal of this loss term is to make the network learn to assign small affinity values to pixels with large alpha value differences.
-Therefore, we model the target affinity term between pixel $i$ and $j$ as
+Therefore, we model the target affinity term between pixel $i$ and $j$ as where $\mathbf{BCE}$ denotes the binary cross-entropy function, and $\Phi$ denotes the sigmoid function.
+During training, the term $L_{af}$ is calculated as $ L_{af}=\frac{1}{2}(L^{t-1}_{af}+L^{t+1}_{af})$.